 For all the outdoor adventures and human history around Palm Springs, visitors should still leave plenty of time to explore the town itself.
 You can do just that along North Palm Canyon Drive.
-The desert town’s main thoroughfare is complete with all the things we love about small-town life.
+The desert town’s main thoroughfare is complete with everything we love about small-town life.

 As there are many restaurants, galleries, and indoor attractions, there’s never a bad time to visit North Palm Canyon Drive, and it’s the perfect respite from the searing sun.
-Walk along the drag to find cultural and art museums, along with some of the best eateries in town from Cheeky’s to Tonga Hut.
+Walk along the drag to find cultural and art museums and some of the tastiest eateries in town, from Cheeky’s to Tonga Hut.

 Another fun part of life on North Palm Canyon Drive is the VillageFest.
 If you’re wondering what to do in Palm Springs on a Thursday night, wonder no more.
-All year long, the street becomes pedestrian-only as over 180 vendors set up shop on North Palm Canyon Drive.
+All year, the street becomes pedestrian-only as over 180 vendors set up shop on North Palm Canyon Drive.

 The vibrant festival runs for a quarter-mile.
-VillageFest brings together the entire community for a night of arts, crafts, artisan treats, and plenty of street food.
+VillageFest brings together the community for a night of arts & crafts, artisan treats, and plenty of street food.
 As you wander up and down, the tunes of musicians float through the air providing a fun, carnival atmosphere.

 Cabot’s Pueblo Museum

-It’s amazing what Cabot Yerxa has been able to achieve with just reclaimed items.
-Inside is just as memorable and boasts relics from his travels and a wonderful collection of art.
+It’s amazing what Cabot Yerxa has achieved with just reclaimed items.
+Inside is just as memorable and boasts relics from his travels and a wonderful art collection.

 Thousand Palms Oasis Preserve